-Many options exist to replace missing teeth such as dental implant, dental crown, and dentures.
+Many options exist to replace missing teeth such as dental implants, dental crowns, and dentures.
 Among these, full and partial dentures are the most affordable dental treatments that do not require surgery.
 Our teeth play such a huge role in our lives, and without them, our way of living is affected.

 Learn more about dentures as an affordable option for missing teeth and the advantages of this treatment.